FIVE QUICK TIPS FOR TAKING BETTER BLACK AND WHITE PHOTOGRAPHS

 5 – Post processing

 Once you’ve downloaded your photos, try a bit of basic post processing with the image processing software you have.
 Simply adjusting the shadows and highlights in a black and white photograph makes all the difference!
 And you can do this on most smartphones these days with a photo editing app!

 Photographer in Cambridge

 Louisa Williams is a family photographer based near Cambridge and working throughout Cambridgeshire, Suffolk.
-You can see more of her current work and enquire about commissions here and can follow her on Facebook and Instagram.
+You can see more of her current work and enquire about photoshoots here or follow her on Facebook and Instagram.

 Booking your family photography session